gillesbastin/french_stopwords/README.md

 ## Precautions

+- The list is for use on clean textual data written in French.
+For instance it does not include common graphical variations of stopwords due to spelling mistakes.
+In particular, all tokens in the list contain accents when needed.
+So check that your corpus contains them too.
+Another remarkable feature is that only one apostrophe has been retained whereas french corpora often contain two ( "’"/U+2019 and "'"/U+0027).
+The list is written with the "straight" or "vertical" apostrophe ("'").
+So make sure that "slanted" ("typographic") apostrophes (which are actually right single quotation marks are replaced by straight ones in the corpus before using the list (for instance with mutate(text = str_replace_all(text, "’", "'"))
-The decision to consider a word as a stopword should always be made with the research question and the specific corpus in mind.
+- The decision to consider a word as a stopword should always be made with the research question and the specific corpus in mind.
 Some words may have a very low level of significance in certain contexts but considerably higher significance in others.
 Therefore, it is advisable to carefully review and, if necessary, modify the list before applying it.

 ## Size